html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 Since the majority of these checks result in our UI being disabled, you should set the initial state to disabled.
-This also avoids any confusion should there be an issue with your page's JavaScript, for example the file can't be downloaded or the user has disabled JavaScript.
+This also avoids any confusion should there be an issue with your page's JavaScript, for example the JS file can't be downloaded or the user has disabled JavaScript.

 {% highlight html %}